 Digital health encompasses the use of technology-enabled innovation to extend and deepen connectivity between the health system and its consumers, clinicians, payors and care continuum partners.
 The underlying lexicon of digital health is extensive and includes elements of: mobile health (mHealth), wireless health, health IT, big data, cloud computing, e-patients, quantified self and self-tracking, telehealth and telemedicine and connected health.
 Five initial strategic dimensions are required to attract, keep and serve consumers:

-Director, Enterprise Strategy
+Director, Strategy Practice Leader

 Kent Gray is a Principal with The Chartis Group in the Informatics and Technology Practice.
 Mr. Gray is a results-driven healthcare executive with 25 years of healthcare leadership experience in maximizing business outcomes through Information Technology (IT).
 His experience spans across the continuum of care: producers, providers, payors and consumers.

 Despite the ultimate healthcare delivery “endgame” remaining uncertain, it’s difficult to argue that...

 There is a constant debate between health system leadership about how much to invest in IT.
 On one side, there is...